 “I’ll miss messing with the pizza guys that came in to deliver at the student organization events,” he said.
 “Temple’s been good to me—what a journey, what a journey.”

-Are you a seasoned marketing and advertising professional looking for a hyper-specific master’s program to launch your career to the next level?
+Are you a seasoned marketing and advertising professional looking for a hyper-specific master’s program to take your career to the next level?
 Or a rising star seeking a path into an exciting, growing industry?

 The part-time grad program is a collaborative effort between the Fox School of Business and the Klein College of Media and Communication.
 In order to get a holistic, sophisticated view of the interrelationship between these two vibrant disciplines, students alternate between marketing classes taught by Fox faculty and advertising courses led by Klein professors.